henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 SACM Statements

 One or more SACM content elements are bundled in a SACM statement.
-In contrast to content-metadata, statement-metatdata focuses on the providing SACM component instead of the target endpoint the content is about.
-The only content-specific metadata included in the SACM statement is the content-type IE. Therefore, multiple content-elements that share the same statement metadata and are of the same content-type can be included in a single SACM statement.
+In contrast to content metadata, statement metatdata focuses on the providing SACM component instead of the target endpoint that the content is about.
+The only content-specific metadata included in the SACM statement is the content type IE. Therefore, multiple content elements that share the same statement metadata and are of the same content type can be included in a single SACM statement.
 A SACM statement functions similar to an envelope or a header.
 Its purpose is to enable the tracking of the origin of data inside a SACM domain and more importantly to enable the mitigation of conflicting information that my originate from different SACM components.
 How a consuming SACM component actually deals with conflicting information is out-of-scope of the SACM IM.
 Semantically, the term statement implies that the SACM content provided by a SACM component might not be correct in every context, but rather is the result of an best-effort to produce correct information.

-Example: A simple SACM statement including a single content-element.
+Example: A simple SACM statement including a single content element.

 ~~~~ pseudo-code